 Enter Data Faster

-Before this functionality was added, Finance and Operations could only enter data on one line at a time.
+Before this functionality was added, Finance & Operations users could only enter data on one line at a time.
 Before switching to a new row, users had to wait for the system to catch up and successfully validate any changes.

 Well, Microsoft has introduced new system behavior to allow users to enter data more quickly by typing “ahead” of the system.
 We now have a new column for the row status added to the right of the row selection in edit mode.
 It will indicate one of the following statuses: